Introduction to The Good Earth

 These examples show that several things have been compared directly in the novel such as the first shows wind compared with something soft, the second shows thought as a wave, the third shows a year with something trivial, the fourth shows winds as a knife, and the fifth shows the sky as something cold and clear.

-- Mood: The novel, The Good Earth, shows a very pleasant mood in the beginning but turns out tragic, sorrowful as well as ironic, and didactic at some places.
+- Mood: The Good Earth shows a very pleasant mood in the beginning but turns out tragic, sorrowful as well as ironic, and didactic or moralizing in some places.

-- Motif: Most important motifs of the novel, The Good Earth, are birth, religion, death, and life.
+- Motif: Most important motifs of The Good Earth, are birth, religion, death, and life.

 Both of these examples show paradoxical ideas expressed within the same sentence.

-- Parallelism: The novel shows the use of parallelism such as,
+- Parallelism: The use of parallelism is given in the following sentences,

 i.
 And then he lay in his bed warm and satisfied while in the kitchen the